Miemeng/Luckie_Battle/README.md

 # Luckie_Battle

-A console game written by Cpp
+A console game written in Cpp

 TUI